Search element - Quick search bar

 Should I use a nipple shield?

 Someone may have suggested that you try a nipple shield.
-In some cases, shields can be helpful, but it’s still important that your baby attaches well at the breast.
-This is to make sure that you are comfortable.
-It also helps your baby to feed well so they can get enough milk.
+Shields can be helpful in some cases, but it’s still important that your baby attaches well to your breast.
+This will mean you are comfortable and your baby can get enough milk.

 References